 We dined inside the “cabin” area instead.
 I loved the details of the colorful wallpaper, Jenga games on a few tables, and beautifully patterned back pillows on the bench along the wall.

-For appetizers we started with their cheese curds made with locally sources jumbo curds from Red Head Creamery, served with ranch or ketchup.
-I would recommend the cheese curds with their ranch…because everything is better with ranch.
+For appetizers, we started with their cheese curds made with locally sourced jumbo curds from Red Head Creamery and served with ranch or ketchup.

 Next, we tried one of “Debby’s Dips.”
 We opted for the Pickle dip served with chips and watermelon radishes.